Welcome to the fondue party, everyone.

 I want to finish Hit the Road before the summer is over; Art of Being Human will be my autumn project.

 And I’ve definitely not given up on my photocopied booklets project.
-This another reason I’m not going to be the Wattpad thing.
+This another reason I’m not doing the Wattpad thing.
 No matter how much I try (and I’ve tried), I just can’t spread myself beyond a certain limit.
 That’s just how it is.
 And I’m finally okay with this.

 Also, you know, macramé.
 I have these fabulous 70s wooden beads I want to use for a few wall-hangings…